jeffersonataide/remix-params-helper/README.md

 Otherwise, `result.errors` will be an object with keys for each property that failed validation.
 The key value will be the validation error message.

-> NOTE: Error messages will now return the message from directly Zod.
+> NOTE: Error messages will now return the message from Zod directly .
 You can customize the error message
 > in your Zod schema [Zod Custom Error Messages](https://github.com/colinhacks/zod#custom-error-messages)

 > If the validation returns multiple errors for the same key, it will return an array, otherwise it will be a string.